gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.plot_Ascan examples/cylinder_Ascan_2D.h5

 :numref:`cylinder_Ascan_results` shows the time history of the electric and magnetic field components and currents at the receiver location.
-The :math:`E_z` field component can be converted to voltage which represents the A-scan (trace).
+The :math:`E_z` field component can be converted to a voltage that represents the A-scan (trace).
 The initial part of the signal (~0.5-1.5 ns) represents the direct wave from transmitter to receiver.
 Then comes the reflected wavelet (~1.8-2.6 ns), which has opposite polarity, from the metal cylinder.

 .. _cylinder_Ascan_results: